pgalko/BambooAI/README.md

 # BambooAI
-A lightweight library utilizing Large Language Models (LLMs) to provide natural language interaction capabilities, much like a research and data analysis assistant enabling conversation with your data.
-You can either provide your own data sets, or allow the library to locate and fetch data for you.
-It supports Internet searches and external API interactions.
+An open-source library that lets you analyze and explore data through natural language conversations using LLMs.
+Works with your local datasets or can fetch data from external sources and APIs.

 ## Objective

-The BambooAI library is a experimental, lightweigh tool that utilizes Large Language Models (LLMs) to facilitate data analysis, making it more accessible to users, including those without programming expertise.
+The BambooAI library is an experimental tool that utilizes Large Language Models (LLMs) to facilitate data analysis, making it more accessible to users, including those without programming expertise.
 It functions as an assistant for research and data analysis, allowing users to interact with their data through natural language.
 Users can supply their own datasets or BambooAI can assist in sourcing the necessary data.
 The tool also integrates internet searches and accesses external APIs to enhance its functionality.

 BambooAI processes natural language queries about datasets and can generate and execute Python code for data analysis and visualization.
 This enables users to derive insights from their data without extensive coding knowledge.
 Users simply input their dataset, ask questions in simple English, and BambooAI provides the answers, along with visualizations if needed, to help understand the data better.